UK Music chair Tom Watson asks government to increase industry support

-UK Music‘s chair Tom Watson has demanded further government support for businesses affected by coronavirus.
+UK Music‘s chair Tom Watson has demanded further government support for businesses affected by the coronavirus.

 - Read more: “It will likely be a financial disaster”: how coronavirus could impact the music scene (and your festival plans) this summer